emo-bon/hackathon2022/handson_instructions.md

 First, we will run a single tool.

-Move into the `tools/` and then into the `fastp` folder.
+Move to the `tools/fastp` directory.

-View the `.cwl` script using the `nano` editor and pay attention to the `CommandLineTool` flag in the `class` argument.
+View the `.cwl` script using the `nano` editor and note the `CommandLineTool` flag in the `class` argument.

-In the `hints` section, check the `DockerRequirement` flag The `dockerPull` command gets the corresponding softwares through DockerHub.
+In the `hints` section, check the `DockerRequirement` flag.
+The [`dockerPull`](https://docs.docker.com/engine/reference/commandline/pull/) command fetches the corresponding software from DockerHub.

 > Can you find the `microbiomeinformatics/pipeline-v5.fastp:0.20.0` Docker image on [DockerHub](https://hub.docker.com)?
 >